SkylerWolf127/table-top-engine/README.md

 # Setting up your development environment
 We have standardized our tool set to use the basic (community version) of JetBrains IntelliJ IDEA.
-Make sure you have OpenJDK 22 (Amazon Corretto) Installed for your system.
-We switch architecture between Apple M-Series (AARCH64) and general x86_64 though theoretically architecture is independent of this program.
+Make sure you have OpenJDK 22 or newer installed for your system.

 # Running the program
 Download the compiled .jar binary from this github repository.
 If you would like to build it yourself, make sure you have the above requirements met.